Cauchy problem for integrable discrete equations on quad-graphs: Discrete linear wave equation

 \begin{theorem} For the discrete wave equation a weak defect $D$ does not affect the solution outside the cross $C(D)$. \end{theorem}

-The proof easily follows from the fact that for the discrete wave equation the difference $v - v_1$ is preserved when we are moving along the corresponding charactersitic.
-Actually the affected area is only a half of this cross (``thick hook''; see the picture below).
+The proof easily follows from the fact that for the discrete wave equation the difference $v-v_1$ is preserved when we are moving along the corresponding charactersitic.
+Actually the affected area is only a half of this cross (``thick hook'' as on Fig. \hyperref[fig:G_shade]{\ref*{fig:G_shade}b}).
 For a general equation one should expect the whole quadrant bounded by this hook to be affected.